 There’s another point to consider about armpit aroma.
 Why does it exist?
 Is it possible that it actually plays some sort of role in communication?
 Certainly it is clear that chemical signals exist elsewhere in the animal kingdom.
 When a female dog is in heat, all the males in the neighbourhood know about it.
 Can there be some such subconscious signal transmitted through human secretions?
 Denise Chen at Rice University has gathered some evidence that there may be something to this.
 She asked twenty heterosexual men to avoid deodorants and other scented products for a few days and then fitted them with little armpit pads while they watched a pornographic video.
 Electrodes taped to their skin to measure conductivity, a reflection of the amount of sweat produced, confirmed that the men did get aroused.
-On a separate occasion the men collected sweat produced as they exercised.
+On a separate occasion, the men collected sweat produced as they exercised.
 Chen then recruited young female volunteers to sniff the male underarm productions as their brains underwent an MRI scan.
 Lo and behold, the scent produced when the men had been turned on activated a different area in the female brain than the exercise induced sweat.
 What this means is hard to say.
 Maybe women can subconsciously detect when men are excited.
 Maybe they can sense when that guy who is trying to look really cool and disinterested is really interested.
-And of course we don’t really know which compounds in male sweat are being detected.
-There have been some indications that a steroid, androstadienone, may have a stimulant effect, or it may be the cheesy hexanoic acid.
-One could test if women are more attracted to men if they have a piece of smelly cheese in their pocket.
-Oh gee..that was cheesy.
+And of course, we don’t really know which compounds in male sweat are being detected.
+There have been some indications that a steroid, androstadienone, may have a stimulant effect, but it could also be the cheesy hexanoic acid.

 Perhaps we should test if women are more attracted to men if they have a piece of smelly cheese in their pocket.
 Wow...was that every cheesy.

 Want to leave a comment?
 Visit the FB post!